Jack-vexel-ws/pylibssp/README.md

 client.stop()
 ```
 **NOTE**
-> If you want to streaming zcam camera, you must set the stream index 0 or 1 and to be sure its streaming status is 'idle'**.
+> If you want to streaming zcam camera, you must set the stream index 0 or 1 and to be sure its streaming status is 'idle'.
 In Example.py, there is sample code to show how to set the stream index and how to sure the streaming status is 'Idle'.

 [set the stream index (0 or 1) http command](https://github.com/imaginevision/Z-Camera-Doc/blob/master/E2/protocol/http/http.md#Network-streaming)
 ```